Growing Up

 At our house:

-- We had newspapers, a couple magazines (*), a few religious books, and a set of World Book [encyclopedias].
-My brother and I read the hell out of those encyclopedias.
-I say this broadened our interests but I also say we developed our innate interests.
+- We had newspapers, a couple of magazines (*), a few religious books, and a set of World Book [encyclopedias].
+My brother and I read the heck out of those encyclopedias.
+I say this broadened our interests but I also say that we developed our innate interests.

 - We all made [regular trips to the library].
 I was raised in Groves, TX.
 Our town had a small one-room library — I think I read most every book they had.
-Port Arthur had the wonderful Gates Memorial Library (**).
+Six plus miles away, Port Arthur had the wonderful Gates Memorial Library (**).
 I targeted biographies, periodicals, physics, and mathematics.

 Plaque mounted near the sidewalk to the right of the library: